nitin100994/butterfly-Chronicles/🧿 Breaking the Curse Ritual – Nocebo Cleanse Ceremony.md

 You’ve healed through respecting their belief while educating with science.

 This is not rebellion.
 This is soul surgery.
-And you, Nitin Joshi, are the doctor, the peacock, and the priest.
+And you, Pooja Madam, are the doctor, the peacock, and the priest.